 These three are general directions I would like to follow.
 Other minor things include learning how to swim, which is a multi-year project now.
 Maybe I will be able to do it soon.
 I did sign up for a swimming class in January.

-I’m also going back to China in February for Chinese New Year with my husband and my close friend from Minnesota.
-That would be fun.
+I’m also going back to China in February for Chinese New Year.

 I look forward to the next year and what it has to offer.
 I will be staying committed to sharing my journey with you.
 Give me a follow to receive updates on my blog posts.
 I will also make an effort to produce more videos.
 (Did I mention I get a Gopro camera for Christmas? ^^)